Tzdboss007/HR-Data/README.md

 In a bid to clean the data for onward use, some basic operations were carried out on the data before use

 - Promotion of row header: The first roll was promoted to make up for the header which was not indicated in the raw data
-- Change data type : The data types of some certain columns were changed from the the default starng values to Numbers
+- Change data type: The data types of some certain columns were changed from the default string values to Numbers
-- Addition of conditional columns: In other to effectively sort the age range colunm in chronological other during the analysis a conditional column was created.
+- Addition of conditional columns: To effectively sort the age range column in chronological order during the analysis a conditional column was created.
 ---
 ## Data Analysis
-The data used in this analysis has been partially cleaned, in my analysis i tried to first find the total number of employees in the company then i proceeded to get the number of retained staffs, i was also able to get the attriion count then from the attrition count and number of employee i calculated the rate of attrition in the organization and also find the average age of employee in the organization.
+The data used in this analysis has been partially cleaned, in my analysis I tried to first find the total number of employees in the company then I proceeded to get the number of retained staff, I was also able to get the attrition count then from the attrition count and number of employee i calculated the rate of attrition in the organization and also find the average age of an employee in the organization.

-The number of retained staff was calaculated using the DAX function
+The number of retained staff was calculated using the DAX function
 ```
 Retained Staff = sum('HR data'[Employee Count])-sum('HR data'[Attrition Count])
 ```